QuantumBob/rwk-afmg/README.md

 # Unofficial Azgaar's Fantasy Map Generator Import

+## RWK Fork of UAFMG

+This is an unofficial fork of the  Unofficial Azgaar's Fantasy Map Generator Import.
+I have modified it to allow intergration with Monks Enhanced Journals.
+It will create a 'real' journal if a map note is double clicked and checks for dead links in the 'real' journal and resets the link back to the compendium.
+It will also check azgaar map notes on scene start for deleted map journals and resets those to the original compendium journal.
+Whlile this module doesn't technically need MEJ there is no point using it without MEJ.

+Thanks and ultimate respect must go to the original author of this moudule, Ethck [https://github.com/Ethck/azgaar-foundry].

 ## Important note regarding pictures from FMG

 In order for your map to be properly aligned you MUST export your PNG/JPEG/SVG while your browser is in FULLSCREEN mode (typically f11).
 Azgaar's Fantasy Map Generator will only capture what you can currently see, so make sure you see everything!